-Putting a vehicle, caravan or boat away for winter?
-12V solar chargers are perfect for winter maintenance of 12V vehicle starting and caravan/boat (leisure) batteries.
+Putting a motorcycle, car, vehicle, caravan or boat away for winter or have a vehicle that is not used for long periods of time?
+12V solar chargers are perfect for year around maintenance of 12V vehicle starting and caravan/boat (leisure) batteries.
 But which is best for you?

 There are numerous 12V solar trickle chargers available and choosing the right one can be difficult.
 Cheap is tempting but not always cheerful and who should you believe when it comes to performance and quality?!

 Well worry no more.
-Here is Ecofreak's definitive guide to choosing the right 12V solar battery charger for winter battery maintenance.
+Here is Willgen's definitive guide to choosing the right 12V solar battery charger for winter battery maintenance.

 What size solar charger do I need?

 Whether you are wanting to maintain a starting battery or leisure battery doesn't really matter.
-The size of solar charger you require depends on the size of your battery.
+The size of solar charger you require to protect against natural battery drain depends on the size of your battery.
 Battery size is measured in amp hours (Ah).

 10W : 100Ah

 As a rule of thumb we work on a ratio of 10W of solar power for every 100Ah of battery capacity.
-This will ensure adequate winter battery maintenance and provide a reasonable amount of charge in the summer to offset power used for 12V lighting and appliances used in boats, campers, caravans etc.
+This will ensure adequate winter battery maintenance and provide a some extra charge in the summer (which could be used to offset power used for 12V lighting and appliances used in boats, campers, caravans etc).

 Less than 10W : 100Ah